Last updated: Jan-22-2023

 Cloudinary provides two methods for organizing and sharing your assets: folders and collections.

-- Folders are asset containers used to organize the assets stored in your account.
+- Folders are asset containers used to organize the assets stored in your product environment.

 - Collections are a dynamic way to create conceptual groupings of assets, regardless of their folder structure.